VVcattie/Software-Codes/README.md

     - paymentPage.pug
     - signUp.html
     - signUP.pug
-  - .DS_Store
   - README.md
+  - UserTestCases.pdf
   - package-lock.json
+  - package.json
   - server.js

-  We have three folders, package-lock.json, package.json, server.js mainly.
-In the resources folder we have CSS, img, and js files.
-In the views folder, we have all HTML and pug files.
+  At first glance, there are three folders, package-lock.json, package.json, and server.js for the working app.
+In the resources folder, there are is an individual folder for CSS, img, and js.
+In the views folder, we have all the HTML and pug files.

 How to build/run/test/etc code:
-We build the code little by little in our IDE(Atom,VS) and use Teletype while collaboration, started with writing codes from one feature to another feature.
-Then we run codes on Localhost, change codes together, and update GitHub timely.
-Also, we do test on our device too.
-We built test cases to outline procedures that we would use to make sure our code was working based on requirements and to improve our codes.
+The code was built bit by bit, from feature to feature, in Atom,VS, or Sublime.
+On top of that, one could collaborate with Teletype when using Atom.
+The code was first tested on Localhost.
+Then, changes to the code in a timely manner were made before pushing it to GitHub.
+To make sure the code runs, the code was also tested on other devices.
+Test cases are built to outline procedures that would be used to make sure the code was working and met the requirements, which led to further improvement of the code.